danrusei/danube-go/README.md

 [Danube](https://github.com/danrusei/danube) is an open-source **distributed** Pub/Sub messaging platform written in Rust.
 Consult [the documentation](https://dev-state.com/danube_docs/) for supported concepts and the platform architecture.

-I'm working on improving and adding new features.
-Please feel free to contribute or report any issues you encounter.

 ## Example usage

 Check out the [example files](https://github.com/danrusei/danube-go/tree/main/examples).